 - Coconut Milk Power: Once only available at speciality retailers, I’m finding this more and more frequently in the baking goods or coffee creamer aisle.
 I use coconut powder as a sauce base anytime I want a delicate balance of sweet and savory spices.

-- Peanut Butter Powder: Add it to oatmeals, create a peanut sauce for noodles or just snack on a spoonful of rehydratable peanut butter.
+- Peanut Butter Powder: Add it to oatmeals, create a peanut sauce for noodles or just snack on a spoonful of rehydrated peanut butter.
 PB powder is packed with protein and none of the weight.

 - Freeze-Dried Fruits: Look for these alongside the dried fruits as well as with the baby foods (toddler yogurt drops also make a delicious freeze-dried backpacking snack!).